timss/vimconf/README.md

 ------------

     git clone https://github.com/timss/vimconf.git
-    cp -r vimconf/.vim ~
     ln -s vimconf/.vimrc ~/.vimrc

-Symlink your ~/.vimrc so in order to update only a git pull is needed!
 Run vim and it'll download and install all plugins for you!

 Configuration
 -------------
-Use a ~/.vimrc.local for your own settings.
-This way you can still easily update this config without
-having to maintain your personal changes.
-It will be sourced automatically.

-As for Gvim I'd still recommend using .vimrc.{first,last} since noexrc is enabled.
+If you choose to symlink your `~/.vimrc` you can easily maintain an updated version of this vim configuration by using the local additions.

+`~/.vimrc.bundles`  Add your personal bundles here.
+`~/.vimrc.first`    Prerequisites only, as it will be overwritten by whatever below.
+`~/.vimrc.last`     Overrides everything.
+Generally use this.

 Preview
 -------